Bogdanp/anom/README.md

 `go get github.com/Bogdanp/anom`

-Package anom is a simple "object mapper" for appengine datastore and that provides some convenience functions for dealing with datastore entities.
+Package anom is a simple "object mapper" for appengine datastore that provides some convenience functions for dealing with datastore entities.

 Check out the `example` directory for usage examples.